 A. Nope!
 If you'd like to wait until you arrive home (or if you birthed at home) that's perfectly fine with me, especially with some centers allowing for earlier release times.

 Q. What is the difference between studio and lifestyle?

-A. Studio newborn sessions take place in my home located on Fort Leonard Wood.
+A. Studio newborn sessions take place in my studio located in Waynesville on historic route 66.
 I will prepare a space that is warm and cozy, and do 3 bean bag poses and 1 prop set up.
 Baby's safety is a top concern and I've been trained in handling and posing precious little ones.
 Since these types of sessions require a lot of patience and frequent feedings, plan on a 3-4 hour session.
 Lifestyle sessions take place in your home and we will photograph all those tiny little details and routines in the comfort of baby's new environment.
 Since this is unposed, baby doesn't need to be in that "magic" sleepy age range of 4-10 days.